 Doping of Semiconductors

-• So, in order to generate conductive properties in semiconductors, a strictly controlled quantity of impurity(i.e. arsenic, boron etc.) is added to it and this method is called Doping.
+- So, in order to generate conductive properties in semiconductors, a strictly controlled quantity of impurity(i.e. arsenic, boron etc.) is added by a method called Doping.
+(We will discuss Doping in detail in our next lecture on PN Junction)

 PN Junction in Semiconductors

-• If a semiconductor material is doped with both trivalent & pentavalent impurities, then both P-Type & N-Type regions are created in a single substance.
+- If a single semiconductor material is doped with both trivalent & pentavalent impurities, both P-Type & N-Type regions are created in a single substance.

-• This PN Junction formulated the basis of the first semiconductor component called Diode.
+- This PN Junction formulated the basis of the first semiconductor component called the Diode.
+(We will discuss in the next lecture)

 Now, let's have a look at a few examples of Semiconductor materials: